ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 * Social media & web surfing
 * Most of the internet really (you can define specific kinds of internet use as acceptable if it's critical to your work)
 * 99% of alerts on your phone

+**Don't take breaks from Distraction, take breaks from Focus.** Focus should  be your default state of mind.
+Only allow yourself to be distracted at predefined times.

+You can schedule the occasional break from focus where you can give in to distractions.
+It has a side benefit of also training yourself to delay gratification.

 **Implementation tips:**